 Testosterone Boosters for Men Over 50

 The best testosterone booster you can get is actual testosterone itself.
-If you’re over 50 and have low testosterone, your doctor might establish through blood work that you are eligible for hormone replacement therapy (HRT), which might include time-release DHEA pills and some bioidentical testosterone yam cream.
+Suppose you’re over 50 and have low testosterone.
+In that case, your doctor might establish through blood work that you are eligible for hormone replacement therapy (HRT), including time-release DHEA pills and some bioidentical testosterone yam cream.

 Powder Blends: Pre-Workouts, Intra-Workouts, and Post-Workouts

-You can likely find a reputable manufacturer who combines quality versions of many of the above muscle-building supplements into an easy-to-take pre-workout, intra-workout, or post-workout blend.
+You can likely find a reputable manufacturer who combines quality versions of the above muscle-building supplements into an easy-to-take pre-workout, intra-workout, or post-workout blend.

 Oh, And Don’t Forget the Actual Bodybuilding